top of page

 SUE uses a series of four quality levels (QLs):

-QL-C entails surveying visible above-ground utility features, such as manholes, valve boxes, utility marker posts, and more.
+Entails surveying visible above-ground utility features such as manholes, valve boxes, utility marker posts, and more.
 This information is then correlated with existing utility records.
+Combining QL- C with QL- D research this provides a moderate confidence in where utilities are underground.

-QL-B determines the existence and horizontal position of underground utilities using surface geophysical techniques.
-This level also includes obtaining two-dimensional mapping information, which aids in decision-making for design, utility relocations, and installations.
+Determines the existence and horizontal position of underground utilities using surface geophysical techniques such as electromagnetic locating & ground-penetrating radar (GPR) Utilities are marked on the surface and surveyed.
+This provides a high level of confidence in the horizontal location of utilities.
+QL-B SUE work provides essential information which aids in decision-making for design, utility relocations, and installations.

-QL-A is the highest and most effective SUE level presently available.
+This is the highest and most effective SUE level presently available.
 Nondestructive digging equipment is used to determine the precise horizontal and vertical position of underground utilities.
 When surveyed and mapped, precise plan and profile information is available for design decisions and justification.
+QL-A test holes / pot holes are often necessary at utility crossings, crossings, and tie-in points.
+These test holes provide critical information that can reduce conflicts and relocations, and reduce costs and delays in construction.

 QLs are used to convey the level of confidence and the methods employed to determine a utility’s position.
 Once the QL has been determined, the SUE work has been performed, and a computer-aided design (CAD) file has been created depicting the best-known position of the utilities, a conflict matrix is produced to determine if utility relocation is needed for the project to be successful.
 Identifying the risks, including conflicts, in the matrix before a project starts is vital to the planning and design phases of a project.